EMBL-Hentze-group/htseq-clip/docs/source/overview.rst

 An exon from a  gene can belong to multiple isoforms and therefore can have different start/end positions. ``htseq-clip`` combines all the position informations for each exon to one and takes the lowest/highest value as start/end position.
-As it is shown in the cartoon below, the first exon belongs to 3 different isoforms, so the Flag is ``0`` (trust worthiness: low) as the stand and end positions varies.
-The second exon belongs to two different isoforms, but there is only one unique start and end postion, hence the Flag is ``3`` (trust worthiness: high)
+As it is shown in the cartoon below, the first exon belongs to 3 different isoforms, so the Flag is `0`` (**trust worthiness: low**) as the start and end positions varies.
+The second exon belongs to two different isoforms, but there is only one unique start and one unique end postion, hence the Flag is ``3`` (**trust worthiness: high**)

 .. figure:: flags.png
    :width: 75%
    :align: center

-   Cartoon showing how flag generation process
+   Cartoon showing flag generation process

 The corresponding intron Flag is calculated as follows: if the left exon Flag is 0 and the right exon Flag is 3 the intron Flag is 1 :